-But first let me explain, she, like me, is following the breadcrumbs as a women’s spirituality academic to research what the renowned scholar Lucia Birnbaum most profoundly described as following the path of our mothers.
+But first let me explain that she, like me, is following the breadcrumbs as a women’s spirituality academic to research what the renowned scholar Lucia Birnbaum most profoundly described as following the path of our mothers.

-Let me clarify: We are (re)looking at history through the lens of what our mothers and their mothers (our ancestors), went through and accomplished: what they thought, what they contributed to the narrative history (or were erased from), how they coped, and how they made culture, including such categories as ways of making food, making clothing, having and caring for babies, (and all that ancestral knowledge of herbs and women’s bodies, you right wing fucs) educating babies and being nurturing centers of culture and then keeping that culture alive through um…sustaining families.
+Let me clarify: We are (re) looking at history through the lens of what our mothers and their mothers (our ancestors), went through and accomplished: what they thought; what they contributed to the narrative history (or were erased from); how they coped, and how they made culture, including such categories as ways of making food, making clothing, having and caring for babies, (and all that ancestral knowledge of herbs and women’s bodies, you right wing fucs); educating children, and being nurturing centers of culture and then keeping that culture alive through um…sustaining families.